djdenney/Flashcard-O-Matic/README.md

-This is a front-end capstone project for the Thinkgul Software Engineering Curriculum.
+This is a front-end capstone project for the Thinkful Software Engineering Curriculum.
 This project served to practice integration of React Router API with JavaScript logic.